 This is the best reason to eat plant-based meats!
 Yes, they may be delicious.
 Yes, they may help you wean yourself off of meat.
 Yet, by choosing a plant-based meat product, you’re also choosing to support companies that want to help the environment.

-In fact, research has shown that “Beyond Burger generates 90% less greenhouse gas emissions, requires 46% less energy, has more than 99% less impact on water scarcity and has 93% less impact on land use than a quarter pound of U.S. beef.”
+Research has shown that “Beyond Burger generates 90% less greenhouse gas emissions, requires 46% less energy, has more than 99% less impact on water scarcity, and has 93% less impact on land use than a quarter pound of U.S. beef.”
 That’s a huge difference and one that our planet desperately needs!
 Similar results have been discovered with the Impossible Burger, showing that this type of food product has an 89 percent small carbon footprint “than a burger made from real beef.”
-On top of that, the Impossible Burger “reduces environmental impacts in every category studied, resulting in use of 87% less water, 96% less land, 89% fewer greenhouse gas emissions and 92% fewer aquatic pollutants.”
+On top of that, the Impossible Burger “reduces environmental impacts in every category studied, resulting in the use of 87% less water, 96% less land, 89% fewer greenhouse gas emissions, and 92% fewer aquatic pollutants.”